mcuadros/ofelia/README.md

 Also, it is possible to configure `job-exec` by setting labels configurations on the target container.
 To do that, additional label `ofelia.enabled=true` need to be present on the target container.

-For example, we want `ofelia` to execute `uname -a` command in the existing container called `my_nginx`.
+For example, we want `ofelia` to execute `uname -a` command in the existing container called `nginx`.
-To do that, we need to we need to start `my_nginx` container with next configurations:
+To do that, we need to we need to start the `nginx` container with next configurations:

 ```sh
 docker run -it --rm \